psych-ds/example-datasets/README.md

 # example-datasets

 This repository is the home for a series of datasets that are either ready to be updated to the Psych-DS specification, or which have been updated (pending availability of actual validation!)
+Because this project is in process, you should currently *not* assume that any one of these datasets is valid Psych-DS.
+If you are looking for a template to start from, use `template-dataset/` (Pending some updates Oct 2023).

 These datasets will (initially) help us discover practical challenges and remaining ambiguities in the specification and (later) provide a series of examples that can be used by researchers looking for examples & templates, and for developers looking to test code (e.g. the validator!) over real data.

 Here is how to contribute to this repository - any of the steps below will be tremendously helpful to us!